izzyreal/vmpc-docs/controls.rst

 Share selected file/directory
 +++++++++++++++++++++++++++++
-This option will show up as "Share selected file" or "Share selected directory", depending on what is currently selected in the :code:`LOAD` screen (Shift + 3).
+This option will show up as "Share selected file" or "Share selected directory", depending on what is currently selected in the :code:`LOAD` screen (:kbd:`Shift + 3`).
 The name of the file/directory you're about to share is shown in the option.
 If you're sharing a directory, it will be shared as a ZIP archive.

 Share Direct to Disk Recordings
 +++++++++++++++++++++++++++++++